Zhaolab-GitHub/DRPScore/README.md

 cd ./4DCNN
 python pred.py

-The above command will predict all *.npy files provided in /data/predict/, scoring results are output in the scoring.txt.
+The above commands will predict all *.npy files provided in /data/predict/, scoring results are output in the scoring.txt.
 The first column is the name of the RNA-protein complex evaluated, and the third column is the probability that it is a native structure.

 For the case where both RNA and protein are single-stranded, we provide a simple chain(6A_calculation.sh and DRPScore.sh) to use the flow from pdb files to scoring.